alx-rg/hearthstone-card-info/README.md

 ## Installation

-- Sign up for your own API Key on [Rapid API](https://rapidapi.com/)
+- Sign up for your free API Key on [Rapid API](https://rapidapi.com/)
 - Install hearthstone-card-info library with:

 ```bash